sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 > All of the nano commands are shown at the bottom of the window

-Type this in the nano window: Spotify and gapminder data for learning UNIX.
+Type this sentence in the nano window:
+Spotify and gapminder data for learning UNIX.

 To save the file, hold the Control (Ctrl) key and type the letter `o`, then answer the questions as prompted.